base-angewandte/portfolio-backend/docs/source/lists_logic.md

 5.  **exhibitions**
     Label: `http://base.uni-ak.ac.at/portfolio/taxonomy/collection_exhibition`
-    Logic: If object is member of `http://base.uni-ak.ac.at/portfolio/taxonomy/collection_exhibition` and user has any role
+    Logic: If object is member of `http://base.uni-ak.ac.at/portfolio/taxonomy/collection_exhibition` and user has any role and entry is not part of **science to public**

 6.  **teaching**
     Label: `http://base.uni-ak.ac.at/portfolio/taxonomy/collection_teaching`